Sample-optimal learning of quantum states using gentle measurements

 Quantum measurements, which are physical devices to extract information about the quantum state or system of states at hand, are inherently destructive.
 This destruction is even reflected in the widely used term \textit{collapse} of a wave function.
 Quantum instruments are physical manipulations that can produce both statistical information (a random variable is observed) and a resulting collapsed quantum state.

 Recently, the pioneering work by \cite{aaronson2019gentle} formalized a class of measurements called \textit{gentle} which produce both statistical information and a resulting state which is at a prescribed distance from the measured state.
 We call the resulting state a "post-measurement state" rather than a "collapsed state" to highlight that it is indeed not far away from the initial state.
-While some principles of gentle (or weak) measurements were already known to researchers \cite{Bennett_2006, RevModPhys.52.341, hayashi2002simpleconstructionquantumuniversal} the introduced formalization sparked a renewed interest in the problem \cite{watts2024quantumeventlearninggentle, wakakuwa2021gentlemeasurementprinciplequantum, 10886009, Gulbahar2023}.
+While some principles of gentle (or weak) measurements were already known to researchers \cite{Bennett_2006, RevModPhys.52.341, hayashi2002simpleconstructionquantumuniversal} the introduced formalization sparked a renewed interest in the problem.
+In recent times, gentle measurements have been studied in a variety of contexts such as quantum event learning \cite{watts2024quantumeventlearninggentle}, Quantum Information Leakage \cite{10886009}, Quantum encryption \cite{Gulbahar2023}, quantum machine learning \cite{abbas2023on}, tests for group isomorphisms \cite{harrow_sequential_2017} and even the foundations of quantum theory \cite{wakakuwa2021gentlemeasurementprinciplequantum}.
+In each of these cases, the properties of gentle measurement prove essential for the tasks studied.
 The upside of gentleness is that after measuring a state gently the resulting post-measurement state is still of practical value.